-Its therefore not only the knowledge we gain from cross cultural encounters that happen when we travel or eat in a restaurant that offers another culture’s food.
+It is therefore not only the knowledge we gain from cross-cultural encounters that happen when we travel or eat in a restaurant that offers another culture’s food.
 It’s not only the cultural values that the cross-cultural management literature indicates.
-It’s not only the ability of being able to talk with anyone from any culture.
-It’s the collection of all of this plus the motivation to grow your own awareness of your biases, communication and behavior during these encounters.
+It’s not only the ability to be able to talk with anyone from any culture.
+It’s the collection of all of this plus the motivation to grow your own awareness of your biases, communication, and behavior during these encounters.

 I attended the Cultural Intelligence (CQ) Advanced Certification (CCA) with Dr. David Livermore from the Center of Cultural Intelligence (CQC) in Chicago in May after researching the material they have and the evidence behind it.
 CQ has been around for quite a while and has gained credibility over the years through its rigorous and reliable methods of assessment of over 60.000 plus individuals internationally.
 The assessment is tested over and over again and the findings reveal more data every year which contributes to a better understanding of how human behavior and attitudes change as they work on the specific CQ components.

 CQ is widely used in higher education MBAs and study abroad programs.
 The students take the assessment and are coached, trained and coached again over a 4-6 months’ period with a focus on developing personal awareness, knowledge, cultural strategy and behaviors in the form of verbal and nonverbal communication.
 The universities that have been conducting the program through CQC are in the process of evaluating the findings but they reported higher CQ after the introduction of the program so far.
 This is very promising in bridging the gap in education between theory and practice where most of the graduating students lack good communication skills and the ability to read the culture even in the same organization domestically let alone internationally.